adamp6461/azure-activedirectory-lab/README.md

 # Azure Active Directory Lab

-## Overview
+## Project Overview

-This project demonstrates the deployment and configuration of a Windows Server Active Directory environment hosted in Microsoft Azure.
-The lab includes virtual machine provisioning, Active Directory Domain Services (AD DS) installation, domain controller promotion, organizational unit creation, and Active Directory validation.
+This project demonstrates the deployment and configuration of a Windows Server 2022 Domain Controller in Microsoft Azure.
+The lab includes virtual machine provisioning, Active Directory Domain Services (AD DS) installation, domain controller promotion, and validation of a functional Active Directory environment using PowerShell.

-The objective was to simulate a foundational enterprise identity infrastructure using cloud-hosted resources and PowerShell administration.

----
+## Business Scenario

+This lab simulates deploying a new Active Directory environment for a small organization using Microsoft Azure.
+The goal was to create a centralized identity management solution that could support user authentication, resource access control, and future domain administration tasks.

-## Technologies Used
+## Skills Demonstrated

 - Microsoft Azure
-- Windows Server 2022 Datacenter
+- Windows Server 2022
 - Active Directory Domain Services (AD DS)
 - PowerShell
-- Remote Desktop Protocol (RDP)
+- Remote Desktop Services
+- Domain Controller Deployment
+- Identity and Access Management
+- Systems Administration
+- Infrastructure Documentation

 ---